cristinanegrean/cristinanegrean.github.io/_posts/2022-05-16-helm-your-way-to-kubernetes.markdown

 of [codecentric's Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) for out-of-the-box *real-time insights* and management capabilities of a suite of microservices deployed to Amazon Web Services, using AWS's container orchestration support (EKS).

+[Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) is a web application, used for managing and monitoring Spring Boot applications.
+[Spring Boot](https://spring.io/projects/spring-boot) makes it easy to create stand-alone, `production-grade` Spring based Applications that you can "just run".

-One of the easiest ways to install Java web services on Amazon Elastic Kubernetes Service (EKS) is using [Helm](https://helm.sh/) as it offers:
+One of the easiest ways to install Java Spring applications on Amazon Elastic Kubernetes Service (EKS) is using [Helm](https://helm.sh/) as it offers:
 * package management via a common `blue-print` called `helm chart` which is a collection of `yaml` files bundled together
 * templating of dynamic configuration, think of possible Java options (`java -X`), service name, http port, any other configuration eligible for being externalised in order to make the `helm chart` more re-usable, as well as application secrets